 [cf. Lemma 5.8].
-That is to say, one must assume that one only knows the theta section portion of a mono-theta environment [cf. Definition 2.14, (ii), (c)] up to a constant multiple.
-Put another way, one is forced to sacrifice the constant multiple rigidity of Theorem 2.15, (iii); Corollary 2.8, (i).
-Moreover, we observe in passing that attempting instead to work with bi-theta environments [cf. the discussion preceding Theorem 5.7] does not serve to remedy this situation, since this forces one to sacrifice "discrete rigidity" [cf. Remark 2.15.1].
+That is to say, one must assume that one only knows the theta section portion of a mono-theta environment [cf. Definition 2.13, (ii), (c)] up to a constant multiple.
+Put another way, one is forced to sacrifice the constant multiple rigidity of Corollary 2.19, (iii).
+Moreover, we observe in passing that attempting to avoid sacrificing "constant multiple rigidity" by working with bi-theta environments [cf. the discussion preceding Lemma 5.8] does not serve to remedy this situation, since this forces one to sacrifice "discrete rigidity" [cf. Remark 2.16.1].
 Thus, in summary: